-4. Could your changes overimprove the house?
+4. Don't over-improve the house?

 There are some additions that aren't welcomed by certain buyers.

 A swimming pool is an example.
 More people shy from it than are attracted.
 A remodeled master suite in a third-floor area might be undesirable if the prospective buyer was retired.
 If you look to the future - who will the next buyer be?
 Will anyone want the home after you have remodeled?